An algebraic model for rational torus-equivariant spectra: Model structures and equivalences on the algebraic categories

+where $\Gamma_{\fm}$ is the $\fm$-power torsion functor.
+The category of torsion modules has an injective model structure (weak equivalences are homology isomorphisms and cofibrations are monomorphisms).
+This can be constructed by left lifting from the injective model structure on all modules using \cite[Theorem 2.2.1]{HKRS}.
+Accordingly, $i$ preserves cofibrations and acyclic cofibrations and the adjunction is a Quillen adjunction.
+Finally, $\Q$ is a small generator of the torsion modules, so the Cellularization Principle \cite{cellprin} shows this induces a Quillen equivalence

+This example is directly relevant to the algebraic model $\cA (G)$ for a torus $G$.
+Indeed, if we consider objects of $\cA (G)$ which are concentrated at the connected subgroup $1$, and for which there is no contribution from other finite subgroups, the quasicoherence condition on $\RRc$-modules in $\cA (G)$ implies that objects concentrated at the subgroup $1$ are precisely the torsion $H^*(BG)$-modules. \end{example}

+Algebraically, the second example works with a rather small diagram of rings, with each of the rings Noetherian.

-The second example corresponds to semi-free $G$-spectra with $G = S^1$: this is instructive, since one can see the issues introduced by diagrams without having the infinite number of subgroups to complicate matters.
+\begin{example} {\em (Semifree $\T$-spectra.)} For the circle group $\T$, our models are over a punctured square of rings.
+If we simplify the category by restricting attention to semifree spectra, the rings that occur are much smaller and we can see the issues introduced by diagrams without having the infinite number of subgroups to complicate matters.